GUIrilla: A Scalable Framework for Automated Desktop UI Exploration: Introduction

 \section{Introduction}

-Understanding user interfaces (UI) through machine learning has emerged as a critical challenge in human–computer interaction.
-Recent advances in large language models (LLMs) have driven progress in multimodal agents for UI automation \cite{Kapoor2024OmniACT, qin2025uitarspioneeringautomatedgui, Cheng2024SeeClick, pawlowski2024tinyclicksingleturnagentempowering}.
-While training agents to navigate mobile UIs has been extensively studied \cite{wen2024autodroidllmpoweredtaskautomation, lee2024exploreselectderiverecall} thanks to abundant datasets in this domain \cite{rico, Rawles2023Android, Wen2023AutoDroid}, desktop automation remains constrained.
+Understanding user interfaces (UI) through machine learning has emerged as a critical challenge in human--computer interaction.
+Recent advances in large language models (LLMs) have driven rapid progress in multimodal systems that interact with graphical user interfaces, enabling applications ranging from UI automation and assistive technologies to software testing and interactive agents \citep{Kapoor2024OmniACT, qin2025uitarspioneeringautomatedgui, Cheng2024SeeClick, pawlowski2024tinyclicksingleturnagentempowering}.
+While training models to navigate mobile UIs has been extensively studied \citep{ lee2024exploreselectderiverecall} thanks to the availability of large-scale datasets: RICO\citep{rico}, AITW\citep{Rawles2023Android}, AutoDroid\citep{Wen2023AutoDroid}, progress in desktop environments remains constrained.
 Unlike mobile, desktop environments are cluttered and dynamic: small icon-based controls often encode critical meaning for task execution.
 Moreover, often users face overlapping windows, popups, dialogs, and system widgets.
 Among others, the macOS GUI presents particular challenges due to different coordinate systems and UI standards compared to other operating systems.
-As a result, existing multimodal benchmarks expose three structural flaws that currently set the upper bound on performance for autonomous GUI agents:
+As a result, existing multimodal benchmarks expose three structural flaws that currently limit the construction of scalable, reusable datasets and interaction representations for desktop UIs:

-1. \textbf{Manual annotation does not scale.} Recent benchmarks\,\cite{xie2024osworldbenchmarkingmultimodalagents,Kapoor2024OmniACT,Li2025ScreenSpot} rely on human-designed pipelines where every task must be demonstrated, recorded, and verified by annotators.
-While it is important to have high-quality data in training pipelines, the process is labor-intensive and costly, limiting the scalability needed for broad, cross-domain coverage.
+1. \textbf{Manual annotation does not scale.} Recent benchmarks \citep{xie2024osworldbenchmarkingmultimodalagents, Kapoor2024OmniACT, Li2025ScreenSpot} rely on human-designed pipelines where tasks, interactions, or UI elements must be manually demonstrated, recorded, and verified.
+While such supervision is valuable, it is costly and difficult to scale, limiting dataset coverage across applications, UI states, and interaction flows.
+This bottleneck affects not only agent training, but also downstream applications such as automated UI testing, retrieval, and software analysis.

-2. \textbf{Single‐window UIs misrepresent real usage.} Most public corpora capture only a clean snapshot of a \emph{single} application window, whereas real users manage overlapped windows, transient dialogs, and system widgets.
-Prior studies~\cite{Cheng2024SeeClick} report that agents trained on such simplified views reach success rates near $83\,\%$, yet the same architectures collapse to $\approx 38\,\%$ when evaluated on full‐desktop scenes containing multiple windows\,\cite{Li2025ScreenSpot}.
+2. \textbf{Single-window UIs misrepresent real usage.} Most existing corpora capture clean snapshots of a \emph{single} application window, whereas real desktop usage involves overlapping windows, modal dialogs, background applications, and system widgets.
+This discrepancy reduces the ecological validity of collected data and limits its applicability for tasks such as automation, testing, trajectory modeling, and long-horizon interaction reasoning across applications.